 Allied Services Inpatient Rehab Hospitals, outpatient centers, and Home Health have all been accredited by the Joint Commission.
 The Joint Commission evaluates and accredits more than 18,000 health care organizations and programs in the United States.
 An independent, not-for-profit organization, the Joint Commission is the nation’s oldest and largest standards-setting and accrediting body in health care.

-Allied Rehab Hospital and Heinz Rehab Hospital have both received full, three-year accreditation from the Commission on Accreditation for Rehabilitation Facilities (CARF) for the following programs/services:
+Allied Rehab Hospital received full, three-year accreditation from the Commission on Accreditation for Rehabilitation Facilities (CARF) for the following programs/services:

 Allied Rehab Hospital

 Comprehensive Integrated Inpatient Rehabilitation program for adults and children/adolescents

 Spinal Cord System of Care for adults and children/adolescents (Inpatient & Outpatient)